mathkimchi/singularity/DEVLOG.md

 This is because in the edge analogy, the edge between the main loop and UI should be different from the edge between the main loop and the root applet.

+Before I fix this, I'm going to just make Singularity UI a subcrate of the common crate.